 Most trails are properly marked, however, some trails bear the signs of weathering so it is a good idea to carry navigational & communication equipment.

-Blue Mountains region is the most visited tourist area around Sydney.
-With easy access from Sydney, Blue Mountains attracts a large number of visitors during weekends and public holiday.
+The Blue Mountains region is the most visited tourist area around Sydney.
+With easy access from Sydney, the Blue Mountains attracts a large number of visitors during weekends and public holidays.

 Blue Mountains Accommodation ranges from Heritage Hotels, luxury resorts, motels and B&B Boutique Hotels.
 A large number of properties in towns around Katoomba are turned into Airbnb accommodations which are ideal for family holidays or if you are travelling with a large group.

 My first stay in the Blue Mountains was at a Caravan Park in Black Heath.
 In later years, I stayed at furnished bungalows at Medlow Bath, Carrington Hotel in Katoomba and a number of other locations in Katoomba.